conan-io/docs/getting_started.rst

    .. note::

-    The Conan client contains a command to search in remote repositories, and we could try ``$ conan search poco --remote=conan-center``.
+    The Conan client contains a command to search in remote repositories, and we could try :command:`$ conan search poco --remote=conan-center`.
 You can perfectly use this command to search in your own repositories, but note that at the moment this might timeout in ConanCenter.
 The infrastructure is being improved to support this command too, but meanwhile using the `ConanCenter UI <https://conan.io/center>`_ is recommended.